The holiday shopping season has a certain rhythm for experienced retailers.

 Signifyd’s Commerce Protection Platform eases merchants’ chargeback burden

 Signifyd customers have a different way of handling 2020’s holiday chargeback surge.
 Signifyd’s Commerce Protection Platform shields merchants from all types of chargebacks.
-The platform’s machine-learning-powered Revenue Protection solution identifies legitimate and fraudulent orders instantaneously and it is infinitely scalable.
+The platform’s machine-learning-powered Fraud Protection solution identifies legitimate and fraudulent orders instantaneously and it is infinitely scalable.
 It provides a financial guarantee, which makes merchants whole for any approved order that turns out to be fraudulent.

 And Signifyd’s Abuse Prevention solution automates the consumer-abuse protection and offloads the work of disputing chargebacks from the merchant to Signifyd.
 Abuse Prevention means retailers can focus on their core mission, serving customers and providing a seamless online experience.